dynamiqs/dynamiqs/docs/documentation/getting_started/examples.md

 # Basic examples

 First time using dynamiqs?
 Below are a few basic examples to help you get started.
-For a more complete set of tutorials, check out our [Tutorials](../tutorials/index.md) section.

 ## Simulate a lossy quantum harmonic oscillator